GSA/digitalgov.gov/content/news/2024/07/2024-07-08-a-small-teams-journey-through-digital-maturity.md

 Revising our feedback form made it easier to identify where to make improvements to site content.
 For example, we discovered low satisfaction ratings on blog posts that were more than five years old.
 In response, we created an alert banner that is automatically added to blogs that are more than five years old.
 The banner, which explains that links may be broken due to the age of the content, serves to improve user trust and reduces the number of customer support requests.

-IMAGE

-alt: Screen capture of a Digital.gov blog page features a yellow alert banner that explains that the page may contain broken links or outdated references.

 ## New policies brought new challenges

 By the time the Office of Management and Budget (OMB) issued [M-23-22, Delivering a Digital-First Public Experience](https://digital.gov/resources/delivering-digital-first-public-experience/) in September 2023, Digital.gov was well-positioned to develop evidence-based strategies for implementing the new policy guidance.
 However, we had to work fast because the community expected us to respond  as soon as the memo came out — and at that point, Digital.gov’s own staff was still reading and absorbing the memo’s contents.